-Presented by The Ohio Newspaper Association in recognition of outstanding individual achievement in the advancement of the newspaper profession.
+Presented by The Ohio News Media Association in recognition of outstanding individual achievement in the advancement of the news-media profession.

 - 2009: Loenard Downie, VP of The Washington Post